 One of my go-to easy meals…

 I cook this Paleo fried rice at least once a week.
-As a matter of fact, it’s the very reason I decided to work one-pot recipes into this site.
+It’s the very reason I decided to work one-pot recipes on this site.
 I often mix up the flavors involved in this dish, but this classic Asian spin is my favorite.
 I sometimes use ground sausage in place of the spare ribs, yet using boneless spare ribs works best.
 This recipe will yield 3 to 4 fair servings, yet you can double this recipe up to use a whole head of cauliflower and a full pound of spare ribs.
 Just make sure you use a large pot or dutch oven.
+If you don’t have either of them, look for any dutch oven substitute that can give the same result.
 I feel odd giving you so many steps in the instructions, but I promise this one is pretty easy.
 Most fried rice recipes will have you cook the eggs separately and then add them in, but ain’t nobody got time for that!
 This is a true one-pot meal that is easy and well worth the simple prep time.
 I hope this becomes a weekly staple for you as well!

 What you need: